Ext JS 7.9 & Rapid Ext JS 1.1 are out now! Check what’s new Read More

 Styling Difficulties

 Styling issues with components are one of the difficulties.
 The Shadow DOM separates styles from the outside world; however, applying styles to them might be difficult.
 To solve this problem, programmers should add content directly to their own element rather than using the Shadow DOM.
-Alternatively, they can apply scoped CSS styles using the :host class.

-CSS custom properties (variables) are an additional helpful tool for decorating Web Components.
 Developers can define a variable in an outer container and utilize it within the custom elements since custom properties can cascade into Web Components.
 Another way to decorate an inner component with a part attribute is to use shadow parts.

 Ignored Inputs

-Any <input>, <textarea>, or <select> fields in the Shadow DOM are not automatically connected with the containing form.
+Any < input>, < textarea>, or < select> fields in the Shadow DOM are not automatically connected with the containing form.
 This is another problem with Web Components.
 Early adopters of Web Components might include hidden fields in the page’s DOM or alter values through the FormData interface.

 What Are the Advantages of Using Web Components?

-The ability to connect particular custom parts without bringing in complex dependencies gives components another edge in terms of dependencies.
 Due to this important distinction from well-known frameworks, components are a quick and effective solution for web development or app development.

 Conclusion